radiomicsgroup/dMRIMC/README.md

 making sure of course that Δ $\geq$ δ.
 This leads to a total of `16177` combinations with unique (b,δ,Δ).
 All files describing the protocol can be found at [using_Histo_uSim/protocols/reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol).

-Some important notes:
-* the minimum non-zero bvalue is `300` s/mm<sup>2</sup>: this choice allows us to minimise the contribution of the vascular signal _in vivo_, since our simulations do not account for capillary perfusion;
-* the maximum b-value is `5000` s/mm<sup>2</sup>;
-* **our Histo-μSim code will exclude from the fitting diffusion measurements that you might have acquired for b-values that are higher/lower than the maximum/minimum b-value that we have simulated**;
-* **however, gradient timings Δ or δ that are lower/higher than the minimum/maximum simulated Δ or δ will be kept, but the value of Δ or δ will be changed to the minimum/maximum simultaed Δ or δ**, unless you remove such measurements from the input NIFTI beforehand;
-* **only pulsed-gradient spin echo (PGSE) protocols are supported**;
-* **our Histo-μSim code expected input diffusion MRI scans that have already been directionally averaged**.
-You can get directionally-average your scan using the [`getSphericalMean.py`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim/getSphericalMean.py) python script that we make available in this repository (you can check the help manual by navigating to the [`using_Histo_uSim`](https://github.com/radiomicsgroup/dMRIMC/blob/main/using_Histo_uSim) directory and then typing `python getSphericalMean.py -h` on the command line).

-The synthetic signals stored in the [reference_protocol](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/protocols/reference_protocol) folder are in the format of NumPy matrices where rows represents different microstructures, while columns different measurements in the dMRI protocol.

-## Signal and parameter arrays
+# Signal and parameter dictionaries
-The signal arrays generated using this protocol are inside the [using_Histo_uSim/reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) folder. **We have generated signals for the 18 cancer substrates that we produced for our paper**.
+The signal dictionaries and corresponding tissue parameters generated using this protocol are inside the [using_Histo_uSim/reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) folder. **We have generated signals for the 18 cancer substrates that we produced for our paper**.
 The substrates can be downloaded from Grigoriou et al, Zenodo 2024, [doi: 10.5281/zenodo.14559103](https://doi.org/10.5281/zenodo.14559103).

 We have generated signals for **225 unique realisations of each substrate**, obtained by varying the intrinsic intra-cellular diffusivity `D0in` (5 values), the intrinsic extra-cellular diffusivity `D0ex` (5 values), and the cell membrane permeability `kappa` (9 values).
 This leads to a **total of 4050 signals for each (b,δ,Δ) measurement**.
 Note that we release separate signal/parameter arrays for each `kappa` value, with each array having 450 different signals (5 values of `D0in`, 5 for `D0ex` times 18 substrates) due to file size constraints (see the [reference_signal_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_signal_arrays) and the [reference_param_arrays](https://github.com/radiomicsgroup/dMRIMC/tree/main/using_Histo_uSim/reference_param_arrays) folders).